The Artful OscarRead more: The Artful Oscar

 History hiding underneath its own frayed repeats.
 It’s 1933 Britain.
 Fascism as collective narcissism.
 Narcissism as ultimate isolation from life source.
 John Malkovich as Poirot, a stranger in a strange land, owning the detective’s cellular memory.
 This is esoteric Christie, avenging angel, her agent, Sarah Phelps at the steering wheel.

 A testament to the inexplicability of mourning, the therapeutic nature of art.
 In this case, the art of the moving image, the most conjuring art of all.
-The camera becomes a dignified way to navigate the grieving process, to share it.
-This is film as communion, echo of a longing, an evocation of love in that eternal painfully human quest to transcend death.
+The camera becomes a dignified way to navigate the grieving process, to share.
+This is film as communion, echo of a longing, an evocation of love in that eternal painfully…

 Camille emerged fully formed, a she-shaman forged in the era of the return of the witch, expanding the liminal space between traumatic events, taking the silver bullet of all audience assumptions and projections in a tale of female rage, all those dark vagina dentata materials blooming a venemous crimson red in the patriarchal dollhouse.